Vincent Beer-Demander: Concert performer

-Since 1997, he has formed with Gregory Morello, the Duo Chitarrone which performs with orchestras or groups of musicians, amateurs and professionals, with the aim of making known the qualities and the many possibilities offered by string or plectrum ensembles.
+Since 1997, he and Gregory Morello have formed the Duo Chitarrone, performing with orchestras or groups of musicians, amateurs and professionals, with the aim of making known the qualities and the many possibilities offered by string or plectrum ensembles.

-In 2002, he created, with Gregory Morello and the help of many other actors, the Mandol'in Ariège festival.
+In 2002, he created, with Gregory Morello and the help of many others, the Mandol'in Ariège festival.

-Since 2004, he has been a member of the Nov' Mandolin ensemble (Beer-Demander - mandolin, mandola and mandocello, Fabio Gallucci - mandolin and mandola, Gregory Morello - guitar, Marilyn Montalbano - guitar and acoustic bass guitar, Cécile Valette - mandolin) who has given numerous concerts with Mike Marshall (in particular in 2006, at the Mandolines Festival in Lunel, and who has brought to the stage or recorded several compositions by Beer-Demander.
+Since 2004, he has been a member of the Nov' Mandolin ensemble (Beer-Demander - mandolin, mandola and mandocello, Fabio Gallucci - mandolin and mandola, Gregory Morello - guitar, Marilyn Montalbano - guitar and acoustic bass guitar, Cécile Valette - mandolin); the group has given numerous concerts with Mike Marshall (in particular in 2006, at the Mandolines Festival in Lunel), and has brought to the stage or recorded several compositions by Beer-Demander.

 In 2005, Beer-Demander participated, with Karin ten Cate, Robert Eek, Grégory Morello, André Perpigna, Jean-Paul Sire, and Florence Vételet, as part of the Opéra Mosset event, in the eight convivial performances "Tapas y canto" which attract more than 4,000 spectators.

 Since 2007, he has directed, with Alexandre Boulanger, the Plectrum Orchestra of the Academy of Mandolins and the Conservatory of Marseille.

 Together with Gregory Morello (classical guitar) and Nelson Gomez (guitarrón), he forms the Guitarson Trio.

 He also forms with Miren Adouani the duo Pensiero, an original combination of piano and mandolin.
 This duo is laureate of the international competition Rafaele Calace (Italy, 2008) in the mandolin-piano formation.
 Their first record was greeted and prefaced by François-René Duchâble.